Give SageMaker Processing Jobs Access to Resources in Your Amazon VPC

 Connect to Resources Outside Your VPC

-If your processing job needs access to an AWS service that supports interface VPC endpoints, create an endpoint to connect to that service.
-For a list of services that support interface endpoints, see VPC Endpoints in the Amazon VPC User Guide.
-For information about creating an interface VPC endpoint, see Interface VPC Endpoints (AWS PrivateLink) in the Amazon VPC User Guide.
+• Connect to other AWS services – If your model needs access to an AWS service that supports interface Amazon VPC endpoints, create an endpoint to connect to that service.
+For a list of services that support interface endpoints, see AWS services that integrate with AWS PrivateLink in the AWS PrivateLink User Guide.
+For information about creating an interface VPC endpoint, see Access an AWS service using an interface VPC endpoint in the AWS PrivateLink User Guide.